bg-icon

 The Manager will, prior to making an investment, establish that the criterium of ‘do no significant harm’ (DNSH) to any other environmental or social objectives is met.
 The Manager shall, and will ensure that the Fund, monitor(s) that any investment made in a Borrower continues to qualify as a Sustainable Investment throughout the duration of the Loan granted to such Borrower, which includes assessments on DNSH on both the environmental and social objectives.

 Before making an investment, and during the monitoring, the Manager applies the social and employee, respect for human rights, anti-corruption and anti-bribery matters related PAI indicators (as reflected in Table 1 of Annex I to the Delegated SFDR Regulation (EU 2022/1288))to assess the DNSH on any of the social objectives.
-In respect of the additional indicators as reflected in Table 3 of the Delegated SFDR Regulation, the Manager determines per (prospective) Borrowerwhich indicators are relevant and thus,can be used (in addition to the mandatory PAI indicators reflected in Table 1) to assess the DNSH on the social objectives for the respective investment in the (prospective) Borrower.
+In respect of the additional indicators as reflected in Table 3 of the Delegated SFDR Regulation, the Manager determines per (prospective) Borrower which indicators are relevant and thus, can be used (in addition to the mandatory PAI indicators reflected in Table 1) to assess the DNSH on the social objectives for the respective investment in the (prospective) Borrower.
 The additional PAI indicators are chosen based on the nature of the activities that are developed and/or deployed by means of the Loan.
-Potentially relevant additional social PAI indicators, based on the focus markets of the Fund, could be (1) investments in companies without workplace accident prevention policies, (2) lack of a supplier code of conduct, and (3) excessive CEO pay ratio.
+The relevant additional social PAI indicator is (1) rate of recordable work related incidents.

 The Manager in any case applies the mandatory PAI indicators included in Table 1 of Annex I of the SFDR Delegated Regulation.
 In respect of each of these indicators, the Manager has formulated a method and relevant bandwidths or thresholds, as relevant to determine the DNSH on the other environmental objectives or the social objectives.
 In addition to the assessment of the mandatory PAI indicators, the Manager shall assess the relevant additional PAI indicators for the relevant (prospective) Borrower and will determine the suitable method and bandwidths or thresholds, as relevant to measure the DNSH on the other environmental objectives or the social objectives on a case-to-case basis.